Joan Baez: Early and personal life

 Owing to her father's work with UNESCO, their family moved many times, living in towns across the U.S. as well as in England, France, Switzerland, Spain, Canada, and the Middle East, including Iraq.
 Joan Baez became involved with a variety of social causes early in her career, including civil rights and nonviolence.
 Social justice, she stated in the PBS series American Masters, is the true core of her life, "looming larger than music".
 Baez spent much of her formative youth living in the San Francisco Bay area, where she graduated from Palo Alto High School in 1958.
 Here, Baez dated Michael New, a fellow student described as "Trinidad English" whom she met at her college in the late 1950s, and occasionally introduced as her husband.
 Baez committed her first act of civil disobedience by refusing to leave her Palo Alto High School classroom in Palo Alto, California for an air raid drill.

 Baez remained close to her younger sister Mimi up until Mimi's death in 2001 and mentioned in the 2009 American Masters documentary that she had grown closer to her older sister Pauline in later years.
 Currently, Baez is a resident of Woodside, California, where she lived with her mother until the latter's death in 2013.
 She has said that her house has a backyard tree house in which she spends time meditating, writing, and "being close to nature".
 Since stepping down from the stage in 2019, she has devoted herself to portraiture.
-Owing to false assumptions that have been promoted about her, Baez stated in 2019 that she was not a vegetarian and had not been part of the second-wave feminist movement, remarking that her stardom shielded her from the everyday struggles of other women.
+Responding to false assumptions that have been promoted about her, Baez stated in 2019 that she was not a vegetarian and had not been part of the second-wave feminist movement, remarking that her stardom shielded her from the everyday struggles of other women.
 She is the subject of the 2023 documentary Joan Baez: I Am a Noise in which she reflected on among other things her personal struggles, her political activism, and her personal and professional relationship with Bob Dylan.
 She also related that Mimi and she had struggled with depression and after years of therapy came to believe that they had been abused by their father.
 In her 2024 poetry collection When You See My Mother Ask Her to Dance, Joan Baez said that she has been diagnosed with Dissociative Identity Disorder.